AkakpoErnest/SwapSage-ai/README.md

 - "Bridge 100 USDC to Stellar"
 - "What's the current price of ETH?"
 - "Show me my balances"
+- "Hello" - Get a friendly greeting
+- "Help" - See available commands

 ### Manual Swap Interface
-1. Connect your wallet (MetaMask or Freighter)
+1. **Connect Wallet**: Click "Connect Wallet" in the top-right corner
+2. **Select Network**: Choose Ethereum or Stellar
-2. Select source and destination tokens
+3. **Select Tokens**: Choose source and destination tokens
-3. Enter amount
-4. Review quote and execute swap
+4. **Enter Amount**: Input the amount you want to swap
+5. **Review Quote**: Check the auto-calculated quote
+6. **Execute Swap**: Click "Execute Swap" to complete the transaction

 ### Cross-Chain Swaps
 1. Select tokens from different chains